diybitcoinhardware/diybitcoinhardware.github.io/README.md

 # Libraries

 - [libwally](https://github.com/ElementsProject/libwally-core/) - C library with wallet primitives by Blockstream (not so easy to run on embedded system)
-	- a [version](https://github.com/diybitcoinhardware/libwally-core) that works with Arduino IDE and Mbed out of the box
+	- a [version](https://github.com/diybitcoinhardware/libwally-embedded) that works with Arduino IDE and Mbed out of the box
 - [secp256k1](https://github.com/bitcoin-core/secp256k1/) - Optimized C library for elliptic curve operations on Bitcoin curve, by Bitcoin Core, used everywhere.
 The standard.
-	- a [version](https://github.com/diybitcoinhardware/secp256k1) that works with Arduino IDE and Mbed out of the box
+	- a [version](https://github.com/diybitcoinhardware/secp256k1-embedded) that works with Arduino IDE, Mbed and MicroPython out of the box
 - [trezor-crypto](https://github.com/trezor/trezor-firmware/tree/master/crypto) - Trezor crypto library
     - [modtrezorcrypto](https://github.com/trezor/trezor-firmware/tree/master/core/embed/extmod/modtrezorcrypto) - MicroPython bindings
 - [mbed-tls](https://github.com/ARMmbed/mbedtls) - general purpose crypto library that includes elliptic curve crypto, hash functions and other stuff necessary for Bitcoin wallet, but doesn't have any bitcoin-specific things (like base58 encoding etc)